jonbo372/apollo_retry_behavior/README.md

 Other tests, using iptables to cut connections and more (so a tiny bit of "chaos" testing).
 Guess I could have used Gremlin or something but didn't.

+Have not been able to figure out how to set:
+* TCP socket timeout etc.
+* Connection pooling settings, such as connection re-use, max open connection etc